PhotosensoryOldProjects/discord-rpc-pornhub/README.md

 1. Go to the [Discord Developer Portal](https://discord.com/developers) </br>

+2. **Create an application.** You can create an application in the Discord Developer Portal by clicking the `Create Application` button, which should be location around the top right of your screen.
+    - I recommend naming the application `Pornhub Web`.
-2. Create an application.
-Make a note your "CLIENT ID" under the OAuth2 Tab. </br>
+    - You also want to make a note your "CLIENT ID" under the OAuth2 Tab.

 3. You will need to upload the PornHub logo called `ph_icon` under the rich presence assets *(Must be 512x512px Minimum)*.
 You can click [here](assets/ph_icon.png) to download the provided image.</br>